Your First Look At Epic Universe’s All-New Wizarding World Ride

 Epic Universe Looks Straight Out Of Harry Potter And The Order of the Phoenix

-On March 17, Universal Orlando Resort shared a first look at the lands of Epic Universe, including The Wizarding World of Harry Potter — Ministry of Magic.
+On April 5, content creators and media were invited to check out the lands of Epic Universe, including The Wizarding World of Harry Potter — Ministry of Magic.
 The all-new land themed to the Harry Potter universe is based in Paris, and features dining locations like the Café L’air De La Sirène, stores like Les Galeries Mirifiques, and a Le Cirque Arcanus theater for live shows.

-The menu at Café L’air De La Sirène will have a brand-new Butterbeer Crêpe with shortbread cookie butter, Bavarian cream, Butterbeer cream, strawberries, Butterbeer drizzle, and a Butterbeer shortbread cookie.
+The menu at Café L’air De La Sirène has a brand-new $20 Butterbeer Crêpe with shortbread cookie butter, Bavarian cream, Butterbeer cream, strawberries, Butterbeer drizzle, and a Butterbeer shortbread cookie.
 The cafe also has an Alchemist’s Platter charcuterie board and Quiche Lorraine that’s at the top of my to-eat list.

 Magic Creatures Are Coming To Fan Fest Nights For The First Time